 I think neuroscience has reached the conclusion that the cost-benefit/risk assessment module in the male brain is still wiring itself together at that age, and is generally non-functional.
 If they’re still looking into this and need any extra data points, they should give me a call.

 So Kev gets her on to Dunbrack and puts the spurs to her.
 It was fantastic.
 Could it go a hundred?
 I guess it could go a hundred.
-It gobbled up asphalt like nobody’s business, he was up there just whipping along, Warp 7, Warp 8, Warp 9, it was fantastically exhilarating.
+It gobbled up asphalt like nobody’s business, he was up there just whipping along, Warp 7, Warp 8, Warp 9, it was hugely exhilarating.
 He’d guessed right about traffic, too, there wasn’t a car but his on the road.

 Well, there was one other car.
 It had flashing lights on top, sadly.